icinganalysis/icinganalysis.github.io/content/NACA-TN-1472.md

 into the air stream up the leading edge of the airfoil model to a point just below the test section.
-Since, in effect, these were wrapped around the leading edge of the model, they illustrate the pattern that the water assUlWS in striking the airfoil and flowing aft.
+Since, in effect, these were wrapped around the leading edge of the model, they illustrate the pattern that the water assumes in striking the airfoil and flowing aft.
 The records were obtained during icing conditions 11, 13, and 14, table II.
 ![Figure15](images/naca-tn-1472/Figure15.png)